ava-labs/ortelius/docs/api.md

 `intervalSize` - If given, a list of intervals of the given size from startTime to endTime will be returned, with the aggregates for each interval.
 Valid values are `minute`, `hour`, `day`, `week`, `month`, `year`, or a valid Go duration string as described here: https://golang.org/pkg/Time/#ParseDuration

+`version` - If 1 will use new asset aggregate tables

 #### Response:

 ```json